Skip links

 It is no coincidence that falls are one of the leading causes of death among workers, particularly in construction.
 So our list of the top 10 violations shows the lack of protection against falls and safety issues related to ladders and scaffolding.
 So employers must seriously address these issues.

-We also see too many workers killed or horribly injured when machines suddenly startup while they are being repaired, or when hands and fingers are exposed to their moving parts.
+We also see too many workers killed or horribly injured when machines suddenly start while they are being repaired, or when hands and fingers are exposed to their moving parts.
 In this regard, the guilty violations are commonly those related to blocking systems and labeling.
 Proper lockout and tag-out procedures ensure machines remain off and cannot be turned on while someone is working on them.
-And installing machine guards to keep hands, feet, and other parts away from moving machinery prevents amputations and other even worse calamities.
+Installing machine guards to keep hands, feet, and other parts away from moving machinery prevents amputations and other even worse calamities.

 Respiratory protection is essential to prevent long-lasting and sometimes life-threatening health problems associated with inhaling asbestos, silica, and a host of other toxic substances.
 But we can see from our list of violations that definitely not enough employers are offering adequate protection or necessary training.